Native American literature: Early literature

 Many early Native American writers combined autobiography and political argument to persuade readers to advocate for better treatment of their communities.
 Samson Occom (Mohegan), a Christian preacher, wrote both his autobiography, A Short Narrative of My Life and many hymns.
 William Apess (Pequot) also published an autobiography, A Son of the Forest, and a public lecture about and eulogy of King Philip.
-Sarah Winnemucca (Paiute) wrote about her tribe's first interactions with European Americans in Life Among the Piutes, and John Rollin Ridge (Cherokee) wrote what is considered the first novel by a Native American, The Life and Adventures of Joaquín Murieta, about the infamous California bandit.
+Sarah Winnemucca (Northern Paiute) wrote about her tribe's first interactions with European Americans in Life Among the Piutes.
+Simon Pokagon (Potawatomi, c.
+1830–1899) wrote The Red Man's Rebuke and distributed it at the 1893 World's Columbian Exposition.

+John Rollin Ridge (Cherokee) wrote what is considered the first novel by a Native American, The Life and Adventures of Joaquín Murieta, about the infamous California bandit.

-In the early 1900s, as white American audiences became interested in reading about the lives and cultures of Native Americans, Native American writers began transcribing the stories of their cultures, such as Charles Eastman's Old Indian Days and Mourning Dove's Coyote Tales.
+In the early 20th century, as white American audiences became interested in reading about the lives and cultures of Native Americans, Native American writers began transcribing the stories of their cultures, such as Charles Eastman's Old Indian Days and Mourning Dove's Coyote Tales.
 Others began to write fiction, for example, Mourning Dove's novel Cogewea and D'Arcy McNickle's The Surrounded.
 Other novelists include John Joseph Mathews and John Milton Oskison.
 Perhaps the best known Native American work from this period is Green Grow the Lilacs, a play by Cherokee author Lynn Riggs that became the basis for the musical Oklahoma!
 Many of these authors blended autobiography, traditional stories, fiction, and essays, as can be seen in Zitkala-Sa's (Dakota) American Indian Stories.